 Changes in domestic, regional and global economic conditions may have a material adverse effect on the demand for telecommunications, information technology (IT) and related services, digital services, and hence, on our financial performance and operations.
-As the global headwinds intensify resulting in uncertainty in the macro-economic environment, this could have an adverse effect on our overall Group strategy and growth.
+As trade tensions and other global headwinds intensify resulting in uncertainty in the macro-economic environment, this could have an adverse effect on our overall Group strategy and growth.